bxparks/AceButton/docs/resistor_ladder/README.md

 calculated using theoretical formulas.
 If the circuit was wired correctly and resistors were chosen properly, the theoretical and actual values should be close to each other.

+If the microcontroller under calibration does not have a Serial port (e.g.
+ATtiny85), the `LadderButtonCalibrator` has the option to print the result to an LED module using the AceSegment library (https://github.com/bxparks/AceSegment).

 <a name="Appendix"></a>
 ## Appendix